GE makes concessions seeking EU regulatory approval of Avio deal

 The European Commission said on its website it would decide on the deal by July 2, extending the deadline from June 18.
 It did not provide details of the concessions, sticking to its standard policy.

 Companies typically offer to sell assets or modify their business practices to allay competition concerns.

-GE is buying Avio from private equity fund Cinven and Italian state-controlled defence group Finmeccanica.
+GE is buying Avio from private equity fund Cinven and Italian state-controlled defense group Finmeccanica (SIFI.MI).

 - Islamic State executes soldiers, takes hostages at Syria base: social media

 - WHO shuts Sierra Leone lab after worker infected with Ebola

 - Gaza truce holding but Israel's Netanyahu under fire at home |

 - Talks optimism fades as Ukraine says Russia makes new incursion |

 - 'Men in green' raise suspicions of east Ukrainian villagers